Reinhardt (Overwatch): Promotion and reception

 Reinhardt's portrayal as an older, matured figured in the Overwatch universe has received praise.
 In addition, his large rocket hammer has been called a standout feature, being recreated by fans and discussed in academic study in how it adds to an endearing "hypermasculine" image.

 To promote Overwatch and the character, he was one of twelve heroes showcased in a playable build of the game at the 2014 BlizzCon convention.
-Additional material included a cosplay guide, promotional images themed around holidays, and a Nendoroid figure produced by Good Smile.
+Additional material included a cosplay guide, promotional images themed around holidays.
+Several figures have also been released including a Nendoroid figure produced by Good Smile, an action figure by Hasbro that includes an attachable shield, a Lego set that pairs him with the character D.Va, and Funko Pops.
+Other merchandise includes a hoodie themed after the character produced by clothing company Jinx.

 Reinhardt has been well received since his debut, and was the most popular Tank-class character during the first game's open beta.
 His hammer has also been seen as an iconic weapon, with a scholarly paper published examining the physics of the weapon published in the Journal of Physics Special Topics, while fans have attempted their own recreations of the device.
 The Daily Dots Joseph Knoop praised him as one of the best characters in Overwatch, stating that no tank character in gaming "has ever been so boisterous and an absolute blast to spend time with as the loudmouthed German grandpa."
 He further enjoyed that while Reinhardt was clearly aware of his age, his experiences of his past had turned him from a cocky individual into one more concerned with doing good than just chasing glory.